Frank S. David, MD, PhD

 • A one-page cover letter describing your interest in the biopharma industry

-• A 250-word (or less) answer to one of the prompts below
+• An answer to one of the prompts below (pay attention to the word limits)

 1. Drug approvals after failed clinical trials

-Prompt question: What is one reason why it might be appropriate for the FDA to approve a new drug that has failed one or more pivotal clinical trials?
+1. What is one reason why it might be appropriate for the FDA to approve a new drug that has failed one or more pivotal clinical trials? (up to 100 words)

 2. Probability of success for clinical trials in various phases of development

-Background: A key component of decision-making in drug development is estimating a project’s risk-adjusted net present value (rNPV).[4]
+Background: A key component of decision-making in drug development is estimating a project’s risk-adjusted net present value (rNPV).[3]
 The rNPV calculation uses an estimated probability of success (POS) for each phase of development.
-Several prior studies[5] have derived benchmark POS values for clinical phase transitions in biopharma, but there is no consolidated analysis of how to harmonize and reconcile these disparate estimates.
-This project aims to conduct a narrative review of past research in this area to help biopharma professionals and investors determine the most appropriate POS values to incorporate into their financial models.
+A prior study[4] derived new benchmark POS values for clinical phase transitions in biopharma and compared them to results from prior estimates.
+From this work, it is evident that the various estimates in the literature don’t agree completely with one another; for example, look at the “phase 2 to phase 3” row in Table 1 in the paper.

-Prompt question: What is one reason why two studies to estimate the POS of clinical phase transitions for drug candidates might not agree with one another?
+Prompt: What is one reason why studies to estimate the POS of clinical phase transitions for drug candidates might not agree with one another? (up to 150 words)

 3. Impact of drug price legislation on biopharma innovation

-Prompt question: Why might the IRA dissuade a company with an approved lung cancer drug from pursuing a follow-on approval for the drug in osteosarcoma, a rare bone tumor, even if there were a good scientific rationale to suggest the drug would also work in the latter indication?
+Prompt: Why might the IRA dissuade a company with an approved lung cancer drug from pursuing a follow-on approval for the drug in osteosarcoma, a rare bone tumor, even if there were a good scientific rationale to suggest the drug would also work in the latter indication? (up to 150 words)

 [1] List of published articles: https://orcid.org/0000-0002-8025-4427